omar12oma/Starbucks_Offers/README.md

 3. **transcript.csv**:  records for transactions, offers received, offers viewed, and offers completed

 4. **portfolio.json**: containing offer ids and meta data about each offer (duration, type, etc.)

+5. **TRC.csv **: CSV file to save time

-5. **README.md**: This is the README file for our project.
+6. **README.md**: This is the README file for our project.
 It provides an overview of the project, installation instructions,Blog Post, and other relevant information.

 ## Blog Post